rickitan/rickitan.github.io/README.md

 ===========================

 At Leftronic we work with a few technologies that are important on the
 front-end: React, D3, ImmutableJS, and Gulp.
-In this vain, we want candidates to use these to create a simple visualization to as a test.
+In this vein, we want candidates to use these to create a simple visualization to as a test.